 We looked at how deadlines intertwine with the different times of work they get associated with.
 We also saw how that association could shift the stance of managers and teams when it comes to deciding what is the most critical piece of work to focus on next.

-Usually, finding the right type of work and combining it with the right type of deadline, all the while taking into account the organizational dynamics, the availability of colleagues, and the urgency of external stakeholders, is key to maximizing developer happiness fostering creativity.
+Usually, finding the right type of work and combining it with the right type of deadline, all the while taking into account the organizational dynamics, the availability of colleagues, and the urgency of external stakeholders, is key to maximizing developer happiness and fostering creativity.